davefoxy/SwiftBomb/README.md

 ```

 ## Sample Code
+Still not making enough sense?
 The repo comes with an example app demonstrating all the fetches in action.
 Sorry it's a little messy right now but it gives a general idea and again, [check out the class references](http://cocoadocs.org/docsets/SwiftBomb/0.1.0/).
 I've written up fairly extensive docs for every method in the lib.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.